synchealth/handbook/content/handbook/Privacy of your Info.md

 Company IT resources and communications systems are to be used for business purposes only unless otherwise permitted under applicable law.

 All content maintained in Company IT resources and communications systems are the property of the Company.
-Therefore, associatesshould have no expectation of privacy in any message, file, data, document, facsimile, telephone conversation, social media post, conversation, or any other kind or form of information or communication transmitted to, received, or printed from, or stored or recorded on Company electronic information and communications systems.
+Therefore, associates should have no expectation of privacy in any message, file, data, document, facsimile, telephone conversation, social media post, conversation, or any other kind or form of information or communication transmitted to, received, or printed from, or stored or recorded on Company electronic information and communications systems.

 The Company reserves the right to monitor, intercept, and/or review all data transmitted, received, or downloaded over Company IT resources and communications systems in accordance with applicable law.
 Any individual who is given access to the system is hereby given notice that the Company will exercise this right periodically, without prior notice and without prior consent.